Porsche 928: Later variants

 Porsche introduced a refreshed 928 S into the European market in the 1980 model year, although it was the summer of 1982 and MY 1983 before the model reached North America.
 Externally, the S wore new front and rear spoilers and sported wider wheels and tires than the older variant, but the main change for the 928 S was under the hood, where a revised 4.7 L engine was used.
 European versions debuted with 300 PS, and were upgraded to 310 PS for the 1984 model year.
 From 1984 to 1986, the S model was called S2 in United Kingdom.
-These cars used Bosch LH-Jetronic fuel injection system and purely electronic Bosch ignition, the same systems used on the later 32-valve cars, though without the pollution controls, the high lift camshafts provided considerably more power than reported.
-It was not uncommon for these cars to show engine rated power on a chassis dyno.
+These cars used Bosch LH-Jetronic fuel injection system and purely electronic Bosch ignition, the same systems used on the later 32-valve cars.
 North American-spec 1983 and 1984 S models used among other differences, smaller valves, milder camshafts, smaller diameter intake manifolds, and additional pollution equipment in order to meet emissions regulations, and were limited to 234 hp as a result.
 Due to low-grade fuel, the 16-valve low compression S engine was made for the Australian market in the 1985 model year.
 It had a 9.3:1 compression ratio pistons as opposed to the normal 10.4:1 but used the same large intake, high lift cams, large valves, etc. of other S engines.

-As the faster European model was not available in the United States and Canada during the first three years of its existence, a "Competition Group" option was created to allow North American customers to have an S model lookalike with front and rear spoilers, 16-inch flat disc wheels, sport seats, sport springs and Bilstein Shock Absorbers.
-Customers could specify paint and interior colours the same way as on a normal 928.
-Two cars were made in the late 1980 model year for U.S. with this option.
-The package was officially available in 1981 and 1982 model years and was canceled in 1983 when the S model became available for these markets.
-Many cars have had S model features added by subsequent owners, making original "Competition Group" cars difficult to distinguish without checking option codes.
+During the initial three years of its production, the faster European variant of the Porsche 928 was not available in the United States and Canada.
+To address this, Porsche introduced a "Competition Group" option for North American customers, offering them a package that mimicked the appearance of the S model.
+This package included front and rear spoilers, 16-inch flat disc wheels, sport seats, sport springs, and Bilstein Shock Absorbers.
+Customers had the flexibility to choose paint and interior colors just like with a standard 928.
+Only two cars were produced with this option in the late 1980 model year for the U.S. market.
+The package officially became available for the 1981 and 1982 model years but was discontinued in 1983 with the introduction of the S model in these markets.
+Over time, many cars have been modified by subsequent owners to include S model features, making original "Competition Group" cars difficult to identify without checking option codes.